lukesorvik/Data-Structures-in-Java/README.md

 ## Directory Structure

 \src\main\java\datastructures
-## All of the datastructures I implemented is in the directory:
+## All of the datastructures I implemented are in the directory:
 ```bash
 \src\main\java\datastructures
 ```